— Crabtree Award —

 Current Committee Charge: The committee solicits nominations and selects recipients for the Crabtree Award.
 The award, given in remembrance of Don Crabtree, is annually presented to an outstanding avocational archaeologist.

-Committee Composition: Committee composition is one chair and four members.
+Committee Composition: Committee composition is one chair and at least four members.

 Award Cycle: Not applicable.

 Committee Chair and End of Term: Bonnie Pitblado

 *Committee Chair Contact Information: Bonnie Pitblado, Anthropology Department, University of Oklahoma, 455 West Lindsey, Dale Hall Tower 521, Norman, OK 73019, Tel: 405-325-2490, Email: firstname.lastname@example.org